|

 William Marwood was born at Goulceby, near Horncastle

-of hanging and felt that it could be improved.
-He had never hanged anyone or
+the "art" of hanging and felt that it could be improved.
+He had never

-even assisted at an execution but at the age of 54 persuaded the authorities at
+hanged anyone or even assisted at an execution but at the age of 54 persuaded

-developed by surgeons in Ireland.
-He realised that
+had been developed by surgeons in Ireland.
+He realised that if the

-if the prisoner was to be given a drop of 6 to 10, feet depending upon his
+prisoner was to be given a drop of 6 to 10, feet depending upon his weight and

 instantaneous" due to the neck being broken.
 The long drop removed all the